INSPIRE PD 45,01 CDDA Spoločná databáza chránených území datates is missing view link

 I checked also the linking aspects from DS metadata through View Service Metadata and Layer Metadata, all seems to be correct!

 Could you please check why this dataset does not get view options in INSPIRE Geoportal?

-#4 Updated by Davide Artasensi about 1 month ago
+#4 Updated by Davide Artasensi 4 months ago

 Dear Thomas, Martin,

 apologies for the late reply on this old issue.

 But I would also say there are few informations in order to analyze this issue, since you described a dataset only by its resourceTitle, and the service only by a GetMap request.
 So I tried my best to find the reason of the missing viewable issue and a suggestion to fix it.